 The dump command copies all designated UFS file systems, or individual files and directories changed after a specified date, to a file, pipe, magnetic tape, disk, or diskette.
-The volump command copies all AdvFS filesets.
-Refer to Chapter 8 for information on copying AdvFS file systems.
+The vdump command copies all AdvFS filesets.
+Refer to the AdvFS Administration guide for information on copying AdvFS file systems.
 You must have superuser privileges to use the dump command.

 To produce valid backups on a UFS file system, you must back up a file system while it is inactive.
 It is recommended that you unmount the file system and check it for consistency.
 As an added precaution, put the system into single-user mode before starting your backup operations.
 This is not true for AdvFS.
+Refer to the AdvFS Administration guide for information on restoring AdvFS file systems.